benediktaugenstein/simple-neural-network/README.md

 # Weights and biases
 Each layer is connected via weights which are going to be changed automatically during the backpropagation.
-The same applies for biases which are added to the neural network in the input and hidden layer
+The same applies for biases which are added to the neural network in the input and hidden layer.